andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 2: Surveying JS/README.md

 ## You Don’t Know JS Yet: Get Started

 ### Chapter 2: Surveying JS?
-> The best way to learn JS is to start writing JS.Gracias y paciencia
+> The best way to learn JS is to start writing JS.
 ***
 >
 **Each File is a Program**